 Quick responses show them you care and are on top of it.
 If you need more time, let them know why and when you’ll get back to them.
 Always keep it clear and straightforward.

 Empathy and active listening are your best friends when you’re learning how to deal with tough customers.
-These tactics can flip a bad situation into a chance for improvement.
+These tactics can turn a bad situation into an opportunity for improvement.

 Start using them today, and watch your customer relations improve.
 Next time a customer seems difficult, really listen to their concerns.
 Try to put yourself in their shoes and see things from their point of view.